aabriism/aabriism.github.io/iconography/index.md

 This image, if it is ever created would show a number of things:
 * Like the natural abri, Aabriism offers some shelter but requires you to do a bit of work to give yourself complete shelter
 * The people are discussing.
-This is a key element - on of the central practices.
+(One of the central practices)
 * The people are using fire and drinking out of cups in the cold night - they are having fun.
-They made the night a little better.
+(They made the night a little better.)

 For now, I offer an image of the Abri Cro-Magnon